Dmitry-Abakumov/phonebook/README.md

 Hello.
-It is multipage React application - Phonebook.
+It`s multipage React application - Phonebook.

 With it, you can: